ontolex/frequency-attestation-corpus-information/index.md

 With `frac:gloss` and `rdf:value`, `frac:Attestation` provides *two* different properties to represent the context of an observable in any particular data source. `rdf:value` should provide information as found in the underlying corpus, e.g., a plain text string.
 If the dictionary provides a different representation, or if the attestation as given in an underlying dictionary has not yet been confirmed to match the context in the underlying corpus, applications should use `frac:gloss` instead of `rdf:value`.
 In other words, `rdf:value` corresponds to the representation of the context in the underlying corpus, `frac:gloss` to its representation in the underlying dictionary.
 If both are confirmed to be equal, use `rdf:value`.
 </div>

 As an example, for Old English *hwæt-hweganunges*, Bosworth (2014) gives the example `"Ða niétenu ðonne beóþ hwæthuguningas [MS. Cote. -hwugununges] ...`.
-In OntoLex-FrAC, this would be the `frac:gloss` because it contains additional information about spelling variation/normalized spelling not found found in the quoted source (`MS. Cote.`):
+In OntoLex-FrAC, this would be the `frac:gloss` because it contains additional information about spelling variation/normalized spelling not found in the quoted source (`MS. Cote.`):

 <aside class="example" title="Example: Attestation of Old English *hwæt-hweganunges*">